 Shapes and shadows, reflections, shining light, dappled skies.
 Red and yellow cliffs, glittering brightness under a summer sun, a monochrome mirror on a fading winter day.
 First impressions of the world came to me from the Hawkesbury River as my father steered the old inboard motorboat Quiet Life upstream from Brooklyn, put-putting along through the deep green water, sometimes rough and choppy, grey with sky.
 The desire to capture and re-visit this ancient landscape has never left me.
 Photography, writing and painting have engaged me in nostalgia for preservation and continuity.

-New direction: check out my Instagram site:
+New in 2019: check out my Instagram site: